tbroyer/oauth-servlets/rs/README.md

 > [!NOTE]
 > If you use JAX-RS in a servlets environment, you can use the `TokenFilter` from [OAuth-Servlets](../README.md) instead of the one from OAuth-RS.
 It will setup the `HttpServletRequest`'s `getUserPrincipal()` with the same `TokenPrincipal`, that should be mirrored by the JAX-RS `SecurityContext`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.

+### DPoP

+To accept DPoP tokens, register a `DPoPTokenFilterHelper.Factory` as a `Configuration` property.

+For now, DPoP nonces aren't used.

 ### Authorizations

-The `TokenFilter` will pass all requests down the filter chain (unless their `Authorization: Bearer` header is invalid or contains an invalid, expired or revoked token); it'll specifically chain down any request without an `Authorization` header.
+The _token filter_ will pass all requests down the filter chain (unless their `Authorization` header is invalid or contains an invalid, expired or revoked token); it'll specifically chain down any request without an `Authorization` header.
 To enforce authorizations, add additional filters to check the `TokenPrincipal`:

-* The `IsAuthenticatedFilter` for instance only checks that a `TokenPrincipal` is indeed present (i.e. the request must include an `Authorization: Bearer` header with a valid token).
+* The `IsAuthenticatedFilter` for instance only checks that a `TokenPrincipal` is indeed present (i.e. the request must include an `Authorization` header with a valid token).
 Annotate your application or resources with `@IsAuthenticated` to use bind this filter to your resources.
 * The `HasRoleFilter` checks whether the user has a given role; this requires using a custom `TokenPrincipal` (if only a `KeycloakTokenPrincipal`).
 Register the `HasRoleFeature` and annotate your resources with `@HasRole()` to bind this filter to your resources.
 You can also create subclasses with a name binding; make sure to register them with a priority higher than `Priorities.AUTHENTICATION` (most likely `Priorities.AUTHORIZATION`).
 * The `HasScopeFilter` will also check whether the token has a given scope value, and will respond with an `insufficient_scope` error otherwise.
 Register the `HasScopeFeature` and annotate your resources with `@HasScope()` to bind this filter to your resources.
 You can also create subclasses with a name binding; make sure to register them with a priority higher than `Priorities.AUTHENTICATION` (most likely `Priorities.AUTHORIZATION`).